A Survey of Multi-View Representation Learning: A Taxonomy on Multi-View Representation Learning

 where $r_x(\cdot)$ and $r_y(\cdot)$ are regularization terms.

-Besides, consensus principle is also applied in multi-view deep representation learning.
-Correspondence autoencoder \cite{feng2014cross} imposes a consistency constraint on selected code layers to build correspondence between two views' representations and its loss function on any pair of inputs is defined as follows:
+Besides, the idea of distance-based alignment is also applied in multi-view deep representation learning.
+Correspondence autoencoder \cite{feng2014cross} imposes a distance-based constraint to selected code layers to build correspondence between two views' representations and its loss function on any pair of inputs is defined as follows:

 where $f^{c}(x_{i};W_f)$ and $g^{c}(y_i;W_g)$ denote the specific corresponding code layers.